wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 12.6 =
 # Added
-- Post/Page Select in statistics page reporting according to post Type
+- Post/Page Select in statistics page reporting according to post Type.
-- A new widget in overview page which name `users online`
+- A new widget in overview page which name `users online`.
 - A new table `visitor_relationship` for saving visitors logs.
 - `user_id`, `page_id`, `type` columns to `statistics_useronline` table.
 - Visitor count column in Top Country widget.

 # Improvement
-- Improvement MySQL time query in all functions
+- Improvement MySQL time query in all functions.
-- Improvement of online user page UI
+- Improvement of online user page UI.
-- Improvement of Top referrals UI
+- Improvement of Top referrals UI.
 - Improvement CSV exporter.
 - Improvement pagination in admin pages that used the Wordpress `paginate_links`.
 - Improvement time filter in admin pages stats.